mdublin/Vuejs-JWPlayer-spa/README.md

 This project uses the AMD pattern via requirejs for some basic module definition and the r.js optimizer.
 There is an r.js build file already configured in assets/js/build.js.
-To use r.js with the provided build.js file, cd into assets/js and run:
+To use r.js with the provided build.js file, run this command from within the directory containing the repo wherein r.js is at the same level (a sibliing) of the JWPlayer+Vue repo directory and run:

 ```$ r.js -o JWPlayer+Vue/assets/js/build.js```